MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 <tr class="odd">
 <td align="left"><p><span id="1212__invalid_section"></span><span id="1212_INVALID_SECTION"></span><strong>1212: Cannot have both [DefaultInstall] and [Manufacturer]</strong></p></td>
 <td align="left"><p>A single INF cannot contain both [DefaultInstall] and [Manufacturer].
-This was previously allowed because PNP would not process [DefaultInstall], so the section was ignored.
+This was previously allowed because PnP would not process [DefaultInstall], so the section was ignored.
 PNP will handle [DefaultInstall] in the future, and as a consequence, the intended behavior is ambiguous.
 INFs authored with both should remove one of the two sections.</p>
 </td>
 </tr>